 A portable, personal safety monitor for both carbon dioxide (CO2) enrichment and oxygen (O2) enrichment and depletion.

 A single point wall mounted safety monitor for carbon dioxide (CO2) enrichment.
 Typically found in restaurants, pubs, bars, fast food establishments, breweries, hospitality venues, laboratories and medical centers.
-Due to American legislation, this is not suitable for the American market, please look at the Ax60+.

 Multi-Gas Solutions